noelleleigh/emoji-gender-reveal/README.md

 - Improve error handling when tweeting a disallowed emoji.
 - Add support for HTTP authentication on the bot endpoint.
 - Extract out the disallowed emoji list to make it easily editable.
+- Improve experience on slow connections.
+- Improve experience on screen readers.

 ## Credits